 Top 10 Christmas Herbs and Spices

-There are many herbs and spices, besides those listed below, that are also related to the holidays for one reason or another.
-Check out the slideshow to view some of these popular herbs and spices used during the holiday season.
+Keep in mind that there are many herbs and spices besides those listed that are also related to the holidays for one reason or another.
+Check out the photo gallery below to view some of the holiday season's most popular.

 Christmas Herbs and Spices Lore

-Rosemary – A popular herb for cooking as well as for decorative uses.
+Rosemary is a popular herb for cooking as well as for decorative uses.
 Go to your local grocery store or garden center during the holiday season to find small rosemary trees that are often decorated for the holiday season.
 According to legend, this plant bloomed and bore fruit (out of season) on the night Jesus was born.

-Rue – An extraordinary herb that can grow in just about any soil condition, even dry, arid ground.
+Rue is an extraordinary herb that can grow in just about any soil condition, even dry, arid ground.
 Rue is an evergreen herb and has been used for centuries in church ceremonies; small brushes of the herbs were dipped in holy water and then used to sprinkle the congregation.
 Rue is often dried and hung in the home to banish evil.

-Bayberry – Also known as Myrica or Wax Myrtle.
+Bayberry is also known as Myrica or Wax Myrtle.
 The wax found on the fruits of this shrub is often made into candles that are used during the holiday season.

-Frankincense – Widely known as a gift given to baby Jesus from the Three Kings.
+Frankincense is widely known as a gift given to baby Jesus from the Three Kings.
 Frankincense is made from the resin of the Boswellia tree.
 It is commonly burned during church masses.
 It is also added to holy oil that is used for anointing individuals during baptisms.

-Lavender – Associated with the Christmas holiday for several reasons.
+Lavender is associated with the Christmas holiday for several reasons.
 First, it is believed that Mary washed Jesus' swaddling clothes with this fragrant herb.
 Secondly, it is a favored scent for women's scented holiday gifts.

-Ginger – Used in many forms during the holiday season.
+Ginger is used in many forms during the holiday season.
 In powdered form, it is used in many recipes, from cakes to cookies as well as meat dishes.
 The root may be ground and used in culinary dishes as well.
 The ginger root may also be candied or used in the production of ginger ale and ginger beer, popular drinks during holiday celebrations.

-Sage – Commonly used in culinary dishes.
+Sage is commonly used in culinary dishes.
 Legend also holds that Mary and baby Jesus hid in a large blooming sage bush when King Herrod was searching for them.
 For this reason, sage is known as the herb of immortality.